 Molly’s Castle displays two distinct layers of Jurrasic rock, Entrada on the bottom and the harder Curtis Formation layered on top.
 This structure rises about 265 feet tall from the desert floor.

 Molly’s Castle in the Goblin Valley is formed from two different Jurassic rock formations.
 Photo: Wendy Nordvik-Carr©

 Rising above the desert, the San Rafael Swell can be seen in the distance when standing at the Goblin Valley viewing area.

 This ancient area formed more than 60 million years ago.
 Carved by the natural forces of erosion, this vast remote area boasts canyons, arches and rock towers for experienced hikers to discover.

-Learn about the history of the San Rafael Swell in Goblin Valley, Utah.
+Learn about the geology and history of the San Rafael Swell in Goblin Valley, Utah.
+Photo: Wendy Nordvik-Carr©Learn about the history of the San Rafael Swell in Goblin Valley, Utah.

 Goblin Valley Stargazing

 The skies above Goblin Valley are among the darkest on earth and perfect for stargazing.
 Experience total blackness during the evening hours.

 The nearest bright source of light is more than 10 miles/16 kms away.